All Episodes

 But recent elections don't bear that out.

-Uh some do, but I I still think November last year was about Republicans, not Democrats.
+Some do, but I still think November last year was about Republicans, not Democrats.

 It wasn't endorsement of liberalism.

-By the way, speaking of which, you know, last night, CNN aired a special on faith and politics, sponsored by Sojourners Call to Renewal.
+Speaking of which, you know, last night, CNN aired a special on faith and politics sponsored by Sojourners Call a Renewal.

 It's an evangelical organization.